Sudovian language

-Sudovian (also known as Yotvingian, or Jatvingian) was a Western Baltic language of Northeastern Europe.
+Sudovian (also known as Yotvingian, or Jatvingian) was a West Baltic language of Northeastern Europe.
 Sudovian was closely related to Old Prussian.
-It was formerly spoken southwest of the Nemunas river in what is now Lithuania, east of Galindia and in the north of Yotvingia, and by exiles in East Prussia.
+It was formerly spoken southwest of the Neman river in what is now Lithuania, east of Galindia and in the north of Yotvingia, and by exiles in East Prussia.

 Name

 The language is referred to as Yotvingian, Jatvingian or Sudovian.
 Those names are derived from the southern- and northernmost tribes living in the area.
 When the Germans learnt the name "Sudovian" from the Prussians, they got to know the name of the northernmost tribe only, while Poles in the south met a tribe calling itself Yatvingian.
-Both Germans and Poles generalized the terms for all the Baltic inhabiants of the area.
+Both Germans and Poles generalized the terms for all the Baltic inhabitants of the area.

 The territory they lived in is referred to as Sudovia [Sunderland], Jotva [Jettwen], Dainavia, or Pollexia.

 Classification

 Sudovian was an Indo-European language belonging to the Baltic branch.
-There are several proposals for the classification of the Sudovian language within the Baltic phylum.
+There are several proposals for the classification of the Sudovian language within the Baltic family.